Everything there is to know about rising Amazon FBA fees: What the fees are, and what impact they’ll have on your business (backed up with real math)

 With that out of the way, let’s examine the six possible effects of new FBA fees, and which of them did or did not happen (in no particular order).

-#1: A mass exodus of FBA booksellers move to the merchant fulfilled model.
+Theory #1: An exodus of FBA booksellers move to the merchant fulfilled model.

 Did it happen?
 A: Uncertain.